PierreTDarancet/PhaseFieldModels/NonReciprocalCH/README.md

 Compile the CUDA source code using `nvcc`.
 You must link both the Fast Fourier Transform and HDF5 libraries:

-`bash
+`nvcc mainRK4.cu -O3 -lcufft -lhdf5 -o nrch_sim`

+or, on a system with a default value of C++ compilCarbon:

+`nvcc main.cu -O3 -std=c++11 -lcufft -lhdf5 -o nrch_sim`
+and
-nvcc mainRK4.cu -O3 -lcufft -lhdf5 -o nrch_sim`
+`nvcc mainRK4.cu -O3 -std=c++11 -lcufft -lhdf5 -o nrch_sim`

-## Note for HPC Users: If compiling on a cluster (e.g., ALCF Polaris), ensure the appropriate modules are loaded before compiling:
+## Note for HPC Users: If compiling on a cluster, ensure the appropriate modules are loaded before compiling:
-`bash
+`
-module load nvhpc
+`module load nvhpc
-module load cray-hdf5`
+module load hdf5`

 ## Configuration (Input.dat): The simulator reads configuration parameters via standard input.
 Create an Input.dat file in your working directory:

-# --- Grid & Time ---
+ --- Grid & Time ---
 nx 128
 ny 128
 dx 0.5